uyuni-project/uyuni-rfc/accepted/00101-health-check-tool.md

         Configure Promtail to forward logs to your Loki instance.

 ### Component 7: LogCLI
-Goal : Incorporate LogCLI to provide a command-line interface for querying logs stored in Loki, enhancing the toolset available for diagnostics, troubleshooting, and operational reporting.
+Goal: Incorporate LogCLI to provide a command-line interface for querying logs stored in Loki, enhancing the toolset available for diagnostics, troubleshooting, and operational reporting.

 ### Component 8: Supportconfig metrics gatherer